lxucs/lxucs.github.io/index.md

 I am currently working on several new exciting projects on **narrative understanding**, pushing for next-gen document comprehension under the LLM era.
 Papers are coming soon!

 *I am actively looking for motivated students to collaborate on NLP research.
-Please contact me by emails if you are interested in any research collaborations or discussions.*
+Please contact me by emails if you are interested in research collaborations or discussions.*

 ## News